mhshuvoalways/react-google-location-suggest/README.md

 3. Enable the "Places API" for your project.
 4. Generate an API key under "Credentials."

-### Set Up CORS (Client-Side Only)

-If you're using this component on the client side, Google Places API may block requests due to CORS restrictions.
-It's recommended to use a proxy server to handle the requests if you're running into CORS issues.
-Alternatively, if you're able to, use the component server-side to bypass CORS restrictions.

 ## Usage

 Here's how to use the component in your React app: